 The cortex is made of layers of neurons with many inputs; these cortical neurons function like mini microprocessors or logic gates.
-It contains glial cells which guide neural connections, provide nutrients and myelin to neurons, and absorb extra ions and neurotransmitters.
-The cortex is divided into four different lobes (the parietal, occipital, temporal, and frontal lobes) each with a different specific function.
+It contains glial cells, which guide neural connections, provide nutrients and myelin to neurons, and absorb extra ions and neurotransmitters.
+The cortex is divided into four different lobes (the parietal, occipital, temporal, and frontal lobes), each with a different specific function.

 The cortex is wrinkly in appearance.
 Evolutionary constraints on skull size brought about this development; it allowed for the cortex to become larger without our brains (and therefore craniums) becoming disadvantageously large.
-At times is has been theorized that brain size correlated positively with intelligence; it has also been suggested that surface area of cortex (basically, "wrinkliness" of the brain) rather than brain size that correlates most directly with intelligence.
+At times it has been theorized that brain size correlated positively with intelligence; it has also been suggested that surface area of cortex (basically, "wrinkliness" of the brain) rather than brain size that correlates most directly with intelligence.
 Current research suggests that both of these may be at least partially true, but the degree to which they correlate is not clear.

 The "valleys" of the wrinkles are called sulci (or sometimes, fissures); the "peaks" between wrinkles are called gyri.
 While there are variations from person to person in their sulci and gyri, the brain has been studied enough to identify patterns.
 One notable sulcus is the central sulcus, or the wrinkle dividing the parietal lobe from the frontal lobe.

 Beneath the cerebral cortex is the cerebrum, which serves as the main thought and control center of the brain.
-It is the seat of 'higher-level' thought like emotions and decision making (as opposed to 'lower level' thought like balance, movement, and reflexes).
+It is the seat of higher-level thought like emotions and decision making (as opposed to lower-level thought like balance, movement, and reflexes).

 The cerebrum is composed of gray and white matter.
-Gray matter is the mass of all the cell bodies, dendrites and synapses of neurons interlaced with one another, while white matter consists of the long, myelin-coated axons of those neurons connecting masses of gray matter to each other.
+Gray matter is the mass of all the cell bodies, dendrites, and synapses of neurons interlaced with one another, while white matter consists of the long, myelin-coated axons of those neurons connecting masses of gray matter to each other.